Hailey-Ross/hails-VideoOutput/README.md

 ## 🧰 Requirements
 - OBS Studio with Virtual Camera enabled
 - Google Chrome for best kiosk support
-- (Optional) A sweb server or hosting provider if you want to serve it online
+- (Optional) A web server or hosting provider if you want to serve it online

 ## 🔐 Privacy Notice